Michel Houellebecq

+Early life and education

-Houellebecq was born in 1956 on the French island of Réunion, the son of Lucie Ceccaldi, a French physician born in Algeria of Corsican descent, and René Thomas, a ski instructor and mountain guide.
+Houellebecq was born Michel Thomas on the French island of Réunion in 1956.
+His father Lucie Ceccaldi was a French physician of Corsican descent, born in Algeria, his mother René Thomas was a ski instructor and mountain guide.
+Houellebecq's official date of birth is 26 February 1956, although he has sometimes stated that he may have actually been born in 1958.

 He lived in Algeria from the age of five months until 1961, with his maternal grandmother.
 In a lengthy autobiographical article published on his website (now defunct), he states that his parents "lost interest in [his] existence pretty quickly", and at the age of six, he was sent to France to live with his paternal grandmother, a communist, while his mother left to live a hippie lifestyle in Brazil with her recent boyfriend.
 His grandmother's maiden name was Houellebecq, which he took as his pen name.
 Later, he went to Lycée Henri Moissan, a high school at Meaux north-east of Paris, as a boarder.
 He then went to Lycée Chaptal in Paris to follow preparation courses in order to qualify for grandes écoles (elite schools).
 He began attending the Institut National Agronomique Paris-Grignon in 1975.
 He started a literary review called Karamazov (named after Fyodor Dostoevsky's last novel) and wrote poetry.
-He graduated in 1980, married and had a son; then he divorced, and became depressed.
+He graduated in 1980.

-He married his second wife, Marie-Pierre Gauthier, in 1998.
-They divorced in 2010.